Malaysia Federal Route 225

-Jalan Lencongan Timur, or Sungai Petani Eastern Bypass, Federal Route 225, is a major highway bypass in Sungai Petani, Kedah, Malaysia.
+Federal Route 225, Jalan Lencongan Timur, or Sungai Petani Eastern Bypass, is a major highway bypass in Sungai Petani, Kedah, Malaysia.
 The Kilometre Zero of the Federal Route 225 is located at Jalan Badlishah near Bedong, at its interchange with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.

 Features

 At most sections, the Federal Route 225 was built under the JKR R5 road standard, with a speed limit of 90 km/h.